The Westmoreland Selects Four Literary Artists for Bridging the Gap Public Art Project

 “We were very pleased with the response to our call for the next installments on the North Main Street Bridge.
 It was difficult to select just four writers.
 However, their proposals were compelling, and we feel that they will each deliver a unique experience to the public with their writing.
 I look forward to reading and seeing their contribution to Analog Scroll over the next four years,” stated Chief Curator Barbara Jones.

-Currently, Michele Stoner’s poem Mile Marker 322 appears on Zweig’s Analog Scroll.
+Currently, Michelle Stoner’s poem Mile Marker 322 appears on Zweig’s Analog Scroll.
 Due to the COVID-19 pandemic, there has been a delay in the schedule for installing new stanzas, which is a manual process overseen by Curatorial Assistant Bonnie West and completed by her with help from a small group of dedicated volunteers.
 Stoner’s poem is expected to conclude in January 2021.

 The poems Main Street Bridge, Greensburg by Jan Beatty and Ohr Ein Sof – Light Without End by Jacob Bacharach were shown previously on Analog Scroll.
 In total, ten writers will be selected for commissioned works.
 A call for artists to select the final three writers will be issued in the future.